MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.153.md

 (c) That the crop insured will be any varieties of peaches that are grown for the production of Fresh or Processing Peaches.

-(d) That are grown in an orchard that, if inspected, is considered acceptable by us;
+(d) That are grown in an orchard that, if inspected, is considered acceptable by us; and

-(e) That has reached at least the fourth growing season after set out.
-However, we may agree in writing to insure acreage that has not reached this age if it has produced at least 100 bushels of peaches per acre; and

-(f) That are grown for:

-(1) Fresh peach production; or

-(2) Processing peach production.
+(e) That are grown on trees that have reached at least the fourth leaf year, unless otherwise allowed by the Special Provisions.

 8. Insurable Acreage